ycm-core/YouCompleteMe/README.md

 If you want semantic C# support, you should add `--omnisharp-completer` to the install script as well.
 If you want Go support, you should add `--gocode-completer`.
+If you want semantic TypeScript support, install the TypeScript SDK with `npm install -g typescript`.

 That's it.
 You're done.
 Refer to the _User Guide_ section on how to use YCM.
 Don't forget that if you want the C-family semantic completion engine to work,